Doesn’t it seem like every mixed breed dog you meet these days is a Schnoodle, Whoodle, or Bernedoodle?

 A Rottweiler and Labrador cross is known as a Labweiler or Rottador.
-More muscular than a Lab, with a wider head and chest, they can be any Lab color or the classic Rottweiler black and tan.
-Loyal and protective, a Rottador needs a good obedience foundation and plenty of socialization with people and other animals to become the perfect companion.
+More muscular than a Lab, with a wider head and chest, they can be any Lab colour or the classic Rottweiler black and tan.
+Loyal and protective, a Rottador needs a good obedience foundation and plenty of socialisation with people and other animals to become the perfect companion.

 A Shih Tzu and Chihuahua cross or Shichi is a small, playful dog with a longer coat.
 Though wary of strangers, they are devoted to their family.
 This adorable toy dog is an active and fun companion in a convenient travel size.

 A German Shepherd and Border Collie mix is suitable for any type of adventurous lifestyle.
 Smart, active, and trainable, they benefit from having a daily job with lots of exercise.

 The crossing of a Weimaraner and a Labrador Retriever is known as a Labmaraner or Weimador.
 Chock full of excellent hunting instincts, this large, high energy dog will need a lot of exercise to be a happy member of your family— a dog in need of a job, like hunting, hiking, jogging, agility, or flyball.
 A wonderful companion for bigger kids.